msolorio/project-ideas/readme.md

 *Each of these examples could be done*
-- just front end (get pracrice specifically on front end)
+- just front end (get practice specifically on front end)
 - front end and back end (practice communicating between the two)

 *The front end portion could be done*